 Innovations are still needed on multiple fronts to increase the efficiency, lifetime, and light output of OLED devices.
 The development of device architectures and materials systems (particularly blue) that allow for improved stability and efficiency, and methods to extract the light generated by the OLED, remain key challenges.

 In addition to increasing the performance of devices, OLED costs need to be simultaneously reduced.
-Manufacturing technology developments and infrastructure investments will be essential to enable price reductions and transition OLED products from the prototype stage to commercial viability.
+Manufacturing technology developments and infrastructure investments will be essential to enable price reductions through improvements in throughput and yield.
 By improving the yield (panel-to-panel color, brightness consistency) and reliability (premature failure rate) through improved manufacturing processes, costs could be lowered considerably.
 Another possible route to decreasing production costs is the development of roll-to-roll manufacturing capabilities using printing deposition processes, which may allow for high materials usage efficiency and throughput.
 What’s more, roll-to-roll manufacturing is well-suited for processing on flexible substrates, and a key differentiating feature of OLEDs is their ability to operate as flexible or conformable devices.